Download our guide which illustrates what would happen if you died with or without a Trust Will

 Benefits of a flexible life interest trust will

-- Guarantees who benefits from cash assets and investments as well as property if your surviving partner:
+A flexible life interest trust will guarantees who benefits from cash assets and investments as well as property if your surviving spouse or civil partner:

 Who can benefit from a flexible life interest trust will?

-- Wishes to take care of a nominated person such as a surviving spouse, but help protect the capital value of investments for specific loved ones in the future
+- wish to take care of a nominated person such as a surviving spouse, but protect the value of assets for specific loved ones in the future

-- Wants to protect the value of the investments for future generations.
+- want to protect the value of the investments for future generations

 Discretionary trust wills